rust-lang/book/second-edition/src/ch13-02-iterators.md

 None)` is never produced because `zip` returns `None` when either of its input iterators return `None`.

-All of these method calls are possible because we implemented the `Iterator` trait by specifying how the `next` method works and the standard library provides default implementations for other methods that call `next`.
+All of these method calls are possible because we specified how the `next` method works, and the standard library provides default implementations for other methods that call `next`.